serraict/serraict.github.io/_posts/learn/2015-11-18-agile-retrospectives-program-day3.md

 In the retrospective, we should make sure:

- * we commit to a single area of improvement and find the root cause
+ * we commit to a single area of improvement and find the root cause;
- * pick a small number of actions to take (in the next sprint) to improve in  this area
+ * pick a small number of actions to take (in the next sprint) to improve in  this area;
- * define success criteria for these actions
+ * define success criteria for these actions.

 ## Finding the root cause